 For example, in the UK there are two main industry associations for contractors: the Freelancer and Contractor Services Association (FCSA) and Professional Passport.
 Umbrella companies that are accredited by either of these bodies are subject to compliance checks, which offers contractors and recruiters alike more peace of mind when selecting an umbrella company to work with.

 Recruitment agencies face substantial risks when they fail to use compliant umbrella companies for managing contingent workers.
 Non-compliance with labour and tax regulations can lead to legal, financial, and reputational consequences.
 The utilisation of non-compliant umbrella companies might result in the misclassification of workers, leading to potential legal actions and fines for back taxes and penalties.
-Additionally, agencies might be held liable for unpaid employee benefits, overtime, and other entitlements.
+Additionally, agencies can be held liable for unpaid employee benefits, overtime, and other entitlements.

 Working with a non-compliant umbrella company can ultimately reflect badly on your reputation as a recruitment agency.
 For instance, if your contractors don’t get paid on time, or the umbrella company goes into liquidation, it could result in cash flow problems for them or potential loss of earnings completely.
 Non-compliance can also create complexities in maintaining accurate records and reporting, increasing the risk of audits and legal actions.
 Worse still, directors of recruitment agencies can be prosecuted under the Criminal Finances Act 2017 if they are found to have been involved in a supply chain containing non-compliant providers.
 It’s therefore essential to make sure you have done everything you can to ensure that any umbrella company you work with is above board.